 In the last year we’ve shipped out many Unleasheds to customers all over the world and the feedback has been great.
-At the same time, after receiving bug reports and feature wishes, we’ve implemented improvements and new features and have published many app and firmware updates.
+Since then we’ve also implemented improvements, new features and have published many app and firmware updates.

-Of course, we’ve also received quite a few requests regarding the compatibility of certain Canon cameras that are not (yet) on the compatibility list, most of all the Canon EOS R and the EOS RP.
-Another favorite is the 70D, and to make the list complete, the same goes for the 250D, 70D, 90D, 7D Mark II and the 1DX.
-Unfortunately for us, and for you, Canon decided to mix things up a little.
+Of course, we’ve also received quite a few requests regarding the compatibility of certain Canon cameras that are not (yet) on the compatibility list, most of all the Canon EOS R line.
+Another favorite is the 70D, and the same goes for the 200 II, 250D, 50D, 90D, 850D, 7D Mark II and the 1DX.
+Unfortunately, for both of us, Canon decided to mix things up a little.
 These cameras either have a new USB-C socket or the arrangement of the USB and HDMI socket is different from all their other cameras.
-As a result, the Unleashed is indeed (physically) not compatible.
-All of these cameras are more or less unique in their socket arrangement, so we would have to develop and produce a new Unleashed model, for each of these camera models, which is obviously not feasible – at least at this point.
+As a result, the Unleashed is physically not compatible.
+All of these cameras are more or less unique in their socket arrangement, so we would have to develop and produce a new Unleashed model for each of these camera models, which is not feasible – at least at this point.

-The good news is that just because they wouldn’t fit the camera body directly, doesn’t stop the Unleashed from being compatible.
-In fact, the Unleashed and its firmware (and therefore all of its functionality) is absolutely compatible with these cameras!
+The good news is that just because they don’t fit the camera body directly, that doesn’t mean the Unleashed won’t work on them.
+In fact, the Unleashed’s firmware (and therefore all of its functionality) is absolutely compatible with these cameras!
 The only thing necessary are two adapters or extensions depending on the camera.
-Of course you’ll lose the beautiful design of the Unleashed, which normally seamlessly blends into the camera’s design.
+Of course, you’ll lose the conveniently small design of the Unleashed, which normally blends seamlessly into the camera’s design.
 But if you’re after the feature-set and don’t mind the cables, this allows you to use the Unleashed and all its features.